EliAndrewC/l7r/setting/l7r.md

 With the people covered, here are the provinces of the Damasu.

 Prior to the Lion/Crane war, the Damasu domain consisted of six provinces.
-After Toshi Ranbo fell, they lost all but two of those provinces to the Tsume, but by the end of the war the Lion clan managed to reclaim all that they had lost and take four additional provinces from the Tsume domain.
+After Toshi Ranbo fell, they lost all but two of those provinces to the Tsume, but by the end of the war the Lion Clan managed to reclaim all that they had lost and take four additional provinces from the Tsume domain.

 The peace treaty which the Emperor helped negotiate stipulated a dueling tournament which determined the disposition of the four provinces which originally belonged to the Tsume.
 Twenty duelists drawn from the Crane and Phoenix clans dueled 20 Lion duelists, and Lion victories resulted in the Lion retaining those provinces, while Lion defeats allowed the Crane to pay an enormous sum of money in exchange for retaining control of the province.

 The Lion did well in this tournament, but the Damasu lost the Tango province in an upset duel in which Doji Masayo killed the expected-to-win Akodo no Damasu Tsuo after showing up with the cursed sword Shitsuten.

 The current Damasu domain therefore consists of their six original provinces plus three new Tsume provinces.
-The three new provinces have each been assigned to a lineage from a different Akodo family who helped retake the domain.
+The three new provinces have each been assigned to a lineage from a different Akodo Family who helped retake the domain.

 ##### Owari